karthikramal/emotion-based-programmatic-advertising/README.md

 When the emotion and situation of a user or customer hits the centralized AD database, an appropriate advertisement linked to that particular emotion and situation will be displayed to that originating user or customer.

 Optional target points:
-additional segments such as likes, shares, comments, and personal attributes can be used by the digital media tech companies to track customers.
+Additional segments such as likes, shares, comments, and personal attributes can be used by digital media tech companies to track customers.
 But our goal is to refrain from using these personal-level trackers to provide a digital world with only complete privacy-based mechanisms.

 Future research:
 Time available to a customer within a classified customer group.
 Adding customer behaviour as a third primary target point.
 Other departments can be helpful in understanding customers.
 Customer psychology and product interests.